top of page

 Surviving Winter in the Pacific Northwest: Top Ten Tips for Hiking and Camping Like a Local

 Winter in the Pacific Northwest transforms its lush green landscapes into a winter wonderland, offering a unique and invigorating experience for outdoor enthusiasts.
-If you're planning a hiking or camping adventure during the colder months in this region, there are key considerations and tips that can make your experience safe, enjoyable, and memorable.
-Here are the top ten things you should do when venturing out in the winter compared to the summer season:
+If you're planning a hiking or camping adventure during the colder months in this region, However, there is one key attribute of the PNW, especially west of the Cascades, the winters are a wet, very wet.
+So here are ten tips that can make your PNW experience safe, enjoyable, and memorable.

 1. Layer Up!